jsc329/ammonitorwiki/18-analyses.md

 (inclusive).
 We chose these seasons merely for demonstration within a small dataset; they are not meaningful for Verdin life history patterns.
-By specifying these dates, we assume that a site’s occupancy status will not change within the first and second portions of March.
+By specifying these dates, we assume that a site’s occupancy status will not change *within* either the first or second portions of March.
 However, *between* the first and second portion of March, occupancy status may change.

 Next, because we have set table = ‘classifications’, we must now construct an input to the ‘model.list’ argument.
 The ‘model.list’ is